 The VeloX 7 was the first bike built by the Human Power Team to only attack the women's speed record.
-The team focussed on a perfect fit of the athletes, and since women are generally smaller than men, the shell could be made even smaller.
+The team focussed on a perfect fit for the athletes and since women are generally smaller than men, the shell could be made even smaller.
 In order to get a perfect match between athlete and VeloX, 3D scans were made of both women.
 In order to get the best results during competitions that we participated in, we had an extra shell without coating, so with a carbonfibre exterior, for training.
-Another advantage in competition was that the team's movement scientists put a lot of effort in mental coaching, which eventually caused that both athletes were able to turn all the power they had into speed when doing their world championship runs.
+Another advantage in the competition was that the team's movement scientists put a lot of effort in mental coaching, which eventually caused that both athletes were able to turn all the power they had into speed when racing their world championship runs.
 Team 7 showed once again that the Human Power Team Delft & Amsterdam is a formidable competitor by getting 1st and 2nd place.

 After the team had come so close to the women's world record in 2017, team 8 decided to aim for the 121.8 km/h and selected two new female riders.
 Although de design of the VeloX 8 was based on its predecessors, the team kept innovating.
 A new shifting system was developed, which moves the cassette over an axle while the chain stays in its place, instead of using a conventional derailleur.
 This compact shifting system also allowed to improve aerodynamics by reducing the total area of the shell.
 To be optimally prepared for the World Human Powered Speed Challenge (WHSPC), the athletes had a longer acclimatization period than previous years at Lake Almanor, California, where they even had some days to get used again to the VeloX 8.
 Although the team had done everything they possibly could, there was not one race during the WHSPC 2018 in which all circumstances (technique, athlete, weather) were perfect.
-In spite of that, the Human Power Team returned from the Battle Mountain with a 1st and 2nd place again.
+In spite of that, the Human Power Team returned from Battle Mountain with a 1st and 2nd place again.